the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 * UX and UI design are specialised skills that researchers are not expected to be familiar with, so consult available resources and bring in a professional team when possible!
 * Look for design firms that focus on coaching and prioritise user accessibility and an open, collaborative process.
 Working with designers on a fixed project will improve the UX of your tool in the immediate term, but learning these skills as a team will allow you to consider UX and apply design tools at each stage of your project's lifecycle.
+* If in doubt or short of time, have a user try out your tool and ask them open ended questions about their experience.
+You'll be surprised at how much you can learn from doing this a few times!

 (cl-stakeholder-impact-assessment)=
 ## Stakeholder Impact Assessments